hyperledger-labs/harmonia/docs/adhara/ethereum_proof_verification.md

 ## Verifying the proof

 The Ethereum block header proof is verified on-chain by a Solidity contract.
-In alignment with the EEA DTL interoperability specification, the Solidity function that performs the verification is called `decodeAndVerify` and belongs to the `ICrosschainVerifier` interface.
-This interface and function is defined as follows:
+In alignment with the EEA DLT interoperability specification, the Solidity function that performs the verification is called `decodeAndVerify` and belongs to the `ICrosschainVerifier` interface.
+This interface and function signature are defined as follows:

 ```solidity
 interface ICrosschainVerifier {